 Thomas Hill

-has contributed
+has significantly

-significantly to
+contributed to the

-the growth of our
+Company's growth

-Company.
-His service
+and success.
+His

-on the Board will
+service on the Board

-conclude in May
+will conclude in May

 2024, following the

 Annual Meeting of

 Stockholders.

-Thomas P. Hill, Jr., 18 years of service Member, Audit Committee, 2006-2024; member, Investment Committee, 2016-2024, including serving as its first non-executive Chair since 2023
+Thomas P. Hill, Jr., 18 years of service Member, Audit Committee, 2006-2024; member, Investment Committee, 2016-2024, including serving as its first non-executive Chair.